ghc/ghc/docs/users_guide/exts/ffi.rst

 ``unsafe`` calls as well.
 So strictly Haskell 2010-conforming programs cannot pass heap-allocated references to ``unsafe`` FFI calls either.

-GHC since version 8.4 **guarantees** that garbage collection will never occur during an ``unsafe`` call, even in the bytecode interpreter, and further guarantees that ``unsafe`` calls will be performed in the calling thread.
+GHC, since version 8.4, **guarantees** that garbage collection will never occur during an ``unsafe`` call, even in the bytecode interpreter, and further guarantees that ``unsafe`` calls will be performed in the calling thread.
 Making it safe to pass heap-allocated objects to unsafe functions.